Visual Arts

 0 of 2Instructor

-Kevin ClaiborneSince Walter Benjamin’s concept of “work of art in the age of mechanical reproduction” (1935), photography has been altered, magnified, and refracted by the proliferation of mechanical, and then digital, means of image capture and processing.
-This class explores the history of the photographic image, as a global phenomenon that accompanied industrialization, conflict, and decolonization.
-Students will combine case studies, critical essays, and hands-on training in digital capture, workflow, editing, output, and display formats using digital equipment (e.g., DSLR camera) and software (e.g., Photoshop, Lightroom, InDesign, Scanning Software).
-Students will create a final project based on research and shooting assignments.
-No Prerequisites.
-Students must have access to their own DSLR (digital single-lens reflex) camera.
+Matthew BuckinghamSince Walter Benjamin’s concept of “work of art in the age of mechanical reproduction” (1935), photography has been continuously changed by mechanical, and then digital, means of image capture and processing.
+This class explores the history of the image, as a global phenomenon that accompanied industrialization, conflict, racial reckonings, and decolonization.
+Students will study case studies, read critical essays, and get hands-on training in capture, workflow, editing, output, and display formats using digital equipment (e.g., DSLR camera) and software (e.g., Lightroom, Photoshop, Scanning Software).
+Students will complete weekly assignments, a midterm project, and a final project based on research and shooting assignments.
+No Prerequisites and no equipment needed.
+All enrolled students will be able to check out Canon EOS 5D DSLR Camera; receive an Adobe Creative Cloud license; and get access to Large Format Print service.

 Course Number